osmandapp/docs/content/osmand/plugins/contour-lines.md

 ## Configure Hillshade

 Hillshade allows you to research the relief by highlighting it with the hypothetical  illumination to simulate the cast of shadow, and thus to reveal the curvature, which is normally hidden, or unclear, for example, due to lots of vegetation.
-There are some aspects of the Hillshade map available for configuration: transparency of the shadow and the zoom level at which the Hillshade map is viewable.
+There are some aspects of the Hillshade map available for configuration: transparency of the shadow, the zoom level at which the Hillshade map is expected to be visible.

 {% data reusables.general.android-ios-switcher %}